themonetizr/monetizr-android-sdk/README.md

 ### Using library inside application

-Application does have need to have initial settings:
+Application needs to have initial settings:

  * API key provided by Monetizr team.
 Adding the API key: this should be called once, before invoking Monetizr Library for the first time